-At Carr & Co we encourage couples who are considering separating to try and resolve the financial aspects of the Divorce with open and frank negotiations either between themselves, at mediation, with the assistance of attorneys from Tibbs Law Office or through the more traditional route of corresponding through each parties respective solicitors.
+At Carr & Co we encourage couples who are considering separating to try and resolve the financial aspects of the Divorce with open and frank negotiations either between themselves, at mediation, or through the more traditional route of corresponding through each parties respective solicitors.

 Whilst you will see from our Family Law pages that we can assist you with all of the above what happens when you reach an agreement yourselves, without the assistance of a solicitor?